Anne Heywood

-Anne Heywood (born Violet Joan Pretty; 11 December 1931 – 27 October 2023) was a British film actress, who is best known for her Golden Globe-nominated performance in the 1967 film version of D.H.
-Lawrence's The Fox.
-She was known in part for her long personal and professional association with producer Raymond Stross as well as playing a series of roles that broke on-screen sexual taboos.
+Anne Heywood (born Violet Joan Pretty; 11 December 1931 – 27 October 2023) was an English actress and beauty pageant titleholder.
+She won the title of Miss Great Britain in 1950.
+She was known for her long personal and professional association with producer Raymond Stross as well as playing a series of roles that broke on-screen sexual taboos, and was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Drama for her performance in The Fox (1967).

 Early life and career

-Born as Violet Joan Pretty in 1931 to Harold James and Edna Elizabeth (née Lowndes) Pretty in Handsworth, Birmingham, she won the Miss Great Britain title under her real name in 1950.
+Heywood was born Violet Joan Pretty in 1931 to Harold James and Edna Elizabeth (née Lowndes) in the Handsworth area of Birmingham.

-In 1947, aged 15, she joined Highbury Little Theatre in Sutton Coldfield and then won a Birmingham University Carnival Queen competition.
+In 1947, aged 15, she joined Highbury Little Theatre in Sutton Coldfield and then won a University of Birmingham Carnival Queen competition.
 She then entered a National Bathing Beauty Contest and won.
-She had a small role in Lady Godiva Rides Again (1951).
+She won the Miss Great Britain title under her real name in 1950.

 Heywood made three television appearances on the Carroll Levis TV Show and then spent four years touring UK theatres.
 Later she also attended the London Academy of Music and Dramatic Art.

-She had a small part in the comedy Find the Lady (1956).
+Career

 Rank Organisation

-Heywood was signed to the Rank Organisation, who changed her name to Anne Heywood and gave her small supporting roles in Checkpoint (1956) and Doctor at Large (1957).
+She had a small role in Lady Godiva Rides Again (1951).
+She was then signed to the Rank Organisation, who changed her name and gave her small supporting roles in Checkpoint (1956), Find the Lady (1956), and Doctor at Large (1957).
 The Danziger Brothers borrowed her for the lead femme fatale in the low-budget film noir The Depraved (1957) with Robert Arden.

 Rank gave Heywood the second female lead in Dangerous Exile (1957) and she was the female lead in Violent Playground (1958) with Stanley Baker, which established her as a film name.
-Variety wrote "Getting her first big chance, as David McCallum’s elder sister, Anne Heywood shows up as one of the most promising young actresses lately to be introduced into British pix.
+Variety wrote "Getting her first big chance, as David McCallum's elder sister, Anne Heywood shows up as one of the most promising young actresses lately to be introduced into British pix.
 The girl has warmth and charm and is extremely easy on the optics."

 She made Floods of Fear (1958) with Howard Keel.
 Herbert Wilcox used her as Frankie Vaughan's leading lady in The Heart of a Man (1959), then for Rank she starred in a romantic comedy Upstairs and Downstairs (1959).
 In April 1959 Variety reported "Having jettisoned Belinda Lee, the Rank Organization is now pinning most of its faith to Anne Heywood.
 In the three or four recent releases in which she’s been given star roles this ex-beauty queen has come on apace."

 In June 1959 Rank released a single from Heywood on its record label - "Love Is", which featured in The Heart of a Man.

 She was loaned to an Italian company for the historical costume drama Carthage in Flames (1960).